Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Stochastic Ground Load with Prospect EVs

-It is worth noting that, in general, the PoA of the EVs game is a function of its underlying parameters such as ground loads or number of EVs.
-Therefore, in presence of stochastic ground loads the PoA will also be a random variable.
+It is worth noting that, in general, the PoA of the EVs game is a function of its underlying parameters such as ground loads or the number of EVs.
+Therefore, in the presence of stochastic ground loads, the PoA will also be a random variable.
 As it was proposed in \cite{kempton2005vehicle}, the grid authority can use EVs to balance the load on the grid by charging when demand is low and selling power back to the grid (discharging) when demand is high.
 To this end, the following theorem provides an estimate on the required number of EVs to be added into the network in order to keep the grid social cost within a constant factor of its optimal value (i.e., a low PoA) with high probability. \begin{theorem} Let $G_j, j=1,\ldots,m$ be stochastically independent ground loads with support in $[-K,K]$ such that $\mathbb{E}[G_j]=\mu_j$, and $Var[G_j]=\sigma^2_j$.
-Then, for at least $n\ge 4.5\sum_{j=1}^{m}(\mu_j^2+\sigma_j^2)\!+\!4.5K\sqrt{m\ln(\frac{1}{\epsilon})}$ EVs in the grid, we have $\emph{PoA}\leq 4+12b_{\max}^2$, with probability at least $1-\epsilon$. \end{theorem} \begin{proof} Since $\{G_j, j\in\mathcal{M}\}$ are independent, so are their squares $\{G_j^2\}$, and we have $\mathbb{E}[\frac{\sum_{j=1}^{m}G_j^2}{m}]=\frac{\sum_{j=1}^{m}(\mu^2_j+\sigma^2_j)}{m}$.
-Using Hoeffding bound for independent and non-identical random variables we have
+Then, participating $n\ge 4.5[\sum_{j=1}^{m}(\mu_j^2+\sigma_j^2)\!+\!K\sqrt{m\ln(\frac{1}{\epsilon})}]$ EVs in the grid assures that $\emph{PoA}\leq 4+12b_{\max}^2$, with high probability $1-\epsilon$. \end{theorem} \begin{proof} The proof can be found in Appendix \ref{appx:chernoff}. \end{proof}